fizx/drupal-apachesolr/README.txt

 can be used as a replacement for core content search and boasts both extra features and better performance.
-Among the extra features is the ability to have faceted search on facets ranging from content author to taxonomy to arbitrary CCK fields.
+Among the extra features is the ability to have faceted search on facets ranging from content author to taxonomy to arbitrary Field API fields.

-The module comes with a schema.xml and solrconfig.xml file which should be used in your Solr installation.
+The module comes with a schema.xml and solrconfig.xml file which must be used in your Solr installation.

 This module depends on the search framework in core.
-However, you may not want the core searches and only want Solr search.
-If that is the case, you want to use the Core Searches module in tandem with this module.

 When used in combination with core search module, Apache Solr is not the default search.
 Access it via a new tab on the default search page, called "Search".
+You may configure it to be default at ?q=admin/config/search/settings

 Updating from 6.x
 -----------------
 Make sure that you have first updated to the latest 6.x version on the relevant branch and that you have run all schema updates.
+You will have to install the new schema.xml file, and delete your index and reindex all content.

 Installation
 ------------